 Berachah is a beautiful split-level house, planted into the slopes of Glastonbury Tor.
 Below is the mythic red spring and Chalice Well Gardens.
 To the left is the white spring, which to me is far more magical.
 The path up the Tor starts at the foot of the steps, so for what I needed I was ideally suited.

 I spent a lot of time hanging out in the kitchen, making tea.
-There I learned that at one time, Berachah was part of Chalice Orchard, home of the occultist, Dion Fortune for quite some time, and where she did much of her writing.
+There I learned that at one time, Berachah was part of Chalice Orchard, home of the occultist, Dion Fortune, and where she did much of her writing.
 The house itself stands on the site of the temple she had built there.

 She was born at the end of the nineteenth century, was an avid practitioner of the magical, or magikal if you prefer, arts.
 She wrote both on magic, witchcraft and supernatural fiction.
 Her time and work in Glastonbury led to the creation of her order, Society of the Inner Light, which is still around today.